fredericmorin/cross-compiling-workshop/README.md

-# The different levels of understanding of cross-compiling for a target platform
+# Experiment with different methods of cross compilating an app for aarch64 linux target

 ## Run